antwanvdm/php-vagrant/README.md

     # Navigate in new project folder
     cd php7-vagrant
     ...
+    # Remove .git folder because we don't want to use this remote anyway
+    rm -rf .git
+    ...
-    # Create the .vagrantuser file (and check them afterwards)
+    # Create the .vagrantuser file (and check them afterwards.
+    # BEWARE: Currently needs a manual path fix on Windows!!
     ./_scripts/create_vagrantuser_file.sh
     ...
     # Up the project (enter password in process for changing hosts file)
     vagrant up
     ```

-* Go to http://php7-vagrant.dev to find your phpinfo() page
+* Go to http://php7-vagrant.local to find your phpinfo() page
 * You're ready to develop inside the 'public' folder!

 ## Other References